Safety at Skeena

 In addition to the Wilderness Skiing and Snowboarding Responsibility Code, here are some additional tips to keep you safe and to help you enjoy your day on the slopes:

 - Plan ahead for variations in weather.
-Dress appropriately and have properly tuned gear.
+For example, dress appropriately and have properly tuned gear.
 Warmth and visibility are key safety components.

 - UV rays are reflected from the snow surface.
-Always wear sunscreen and goggles or sunglasses, even on cloudy days.
+Indeed, we recommend you always wear sunscreen and goggles or sunglasses, even on cloudy days.

 - Cold temperatures increase the likelihood of frostbite.
-Dress warm, bring extra layers and keep an eye on exposed skin.
+As a result, we suggest you dress warm, bring extra layers and keep an eye on exposed skin.
 Go inside immediately if skin begins to turn white.

 - Take note of the conditions.
 When the snow surface is hard and fast, it is easy to ski/snowboard at high speed, increasing the risk for serious injury if you fall and slide.
 Be aware of changing snow surface conditions.